-In 2023, the share of BCI cotton was 90.3% and recycled cotton was 8.6% of total cotton sourced by PUMA.
+In 2023, the share of BCI cotton is 90.3% and recycled cotton is 8.6% in total cotton sourced by PUMA.

 Polyester: We sourced 79% of our polyester from China in 2023, followed by Taiwan at 9.2% and Vietnam at 7.4%.
 China is a high-risk country.
 Risk profiles for polyester from Vietnam and Taiwan are not available on the EIQ platform.
 High-risks are air pollution, water use and solid waste.